redhat-openstack/website/source/newsletter/2015-october.html.md

 This month's newsletter is very late, because I've been traveling and the time got away from me.
-If you'd like to help get next month's newletter out on time, or contribute to it in some other way, please let me know, at rbowen@redhat.com
+If you'd like to help get next month's newsletter out on time, or contribute to it in some other way, please let me know, at rbowen@redhat.com